Post

 So this is how it works:

-• It gets an normal Executor from the outside to use to really run tasks
+• It gets a normal Executor from the outside to use to really run tasks

 • It has a queue of delayed tasks waiting to be executed after the delay or ignored if it is cancelled before the delay runs out.